LahiruHarshana/pilisaru-0.1/README.md

 - **Inovesta Recognition**: The project received acclaim at the Inovesta event, winning the Team Spirit Award.
 This recognition underscores the collaborative and innovative efforts of the development team.

 ## Solutions

+Pilisaru offers robust solutions to tackle the challenges associated with waste management: